piwcgrandrapids0-lang/piwcgrandrapids/AZURE_DEPLOYMENT.md

 ### Step 1: Configure Environment Variables

-Set all required environment variables in Azure:
+Set all required environment variables in Azure. **Get your actual values from your local `.env` file**:

 ```bash
 # Get your storage connection string first